Connecting Ninja Forms to Elavon

 Adding Credit Card Fields

-Credit card information is collected by add the Credit Card field to your form.
+Credit card information is collected by adding the Credit Card field to your form.

 When you add this field, it will automatically add the individual credit card fields needed to your form, from there you can adjust their design to suit your needs.